lukasvoege/ZeroShot-step-by-step-distillation/README.md

 python run.py --experiment --dataset cqa --test_size 100 --seed 42
 ```

-#### Run prompt evaluation
+#### Run prompt evaluation only
-The following command runs prompt evaluation on the SVAMP dataset.
-This will evaluate all available query results across all prompt templates for the SVAMP dataset and update the prompt metadata file `./prompt_metadata/svamp.yaml`.
+The following command runs prompt evaluation on the ANLI1 dataset.
+This will only evaluate all available query results across all prompt templates for the ANLI1 dataset and update the prompt metadata file `./prompt_metadata/anli1.yaml`.

 ```bash
 python run.py --evaluate --dataset anli1